svenmuennich/github-commander/README.md

     ```

     The fields `name` (case insensitive) and `color` must be set; `description` is optional.
 The color must be a valid, three to six character hex color code and is validated upon loading the config.

+* `issueTemplates` – **required by `issue-templates`**: An array of issue template definitions, e.g.:

+    ```yaml
+    issueTemplates:
+      - name: Bug report
+        description: Use this template when describing a bug.
+        templateFile: './issue-templates/Bug_report.md'
+    ```

+    All fields must be set; `name` and `description` must both be strings with at least 3 characters and at most 200 characters.
+The `templateFile` must be a path relative to the location of the configuration file.

 * `repositorySettings` – _optional_: Currently only supports configuring protected branches, with some if its options (the example should be self explanatory):